-Pursuant to the Purchase Agreement, we have the right, in our sole discretion, to sell to the Selling Securityholder up to a remaining \$462,493,236 aggregate principal amount of Class A Ordinary Shares (subject to certain limitations set forth in the Purchase Agreement) from time to time during the term of the Purchase Agreement.
+Pursuant to the Purchase Agreement, we have the right, in our sole discretion, to sell to the Selling Securityholder up to \$471,742,855 aggregate principal amount of Class A Ordinary Shares (subject to certain limitations set forth in the Purchase Agreement) from time to time after the Commencement Date and during the term of the Purchase Agreement.
 Sales of Class A Ordinary Shares pursuant to the Purchase Agreement, and the timing of any sales, are solely at our option, and we are under no obligation to sell any securities to the Selling Securityholder under the Purchase Agreement.
-In accordance with our obligations under the Registration Rights Agreement, we have filed the Initial Registration Statement with the SEC on July 8, 2022 for the registration of 102,939,766 shares, and are filing the post-effective amendment that includes this prospectus updating the Initial Registration Statement to register under the Securities Act the resale by the Selling Securityholder of up to 98,573,233 Class A Ordinary Shares, consisting of (i) 20,000 remaining Commitment Shares that we issued to the Selling Securityholder as consideration for its commitment to purchase Class A Ordinary Shares at our direction upon the terms and subject to the conditions set forth in the Purchase Agreement, and (ii) up to 98,553,233 shares of Class A Ordinary Shares that remain issuable pursuant to the Purchase Agreement that we may elect, in our sole discretion, to issue and sell to the Selling Securityholder, from time to time from and after the date of this prospectus under the Purchase Agreement.
-We calculated the amount of Class A Ordinary Shares that we may elect to issue and sell to the Selling Securityholder based on the quotient obtained by dividing the \$471,742,855 total commitment amount by the average of the high and low trading price of the Class A Ordinary Shares on April 14, 2022 of \$4.60 per share.
+In accordance with our obligations under the Registration Rights Agreement, we have filed the registration statement that includes this prospectus with the SEC to register under the Securities Act the resale by the Selling Securityholder of up to 102,939,766 Class A Ordinary Shares, consisting of (i) 386,971 Commitment Shares that we issued to the Selling Securityholder as consideration for its commitment to purchase Class A Ordinary Shares at our direction upon the terms and subject to the conditions set forth in the Purchase Agreement, and (ii) up to 102,552,795 shares of Class A Ordinary Shares that we may elect, in our sole discretion, to issue and sell to the Selling Securityholder, from time to time from and after the Commencement Date under the Purchase Agreement.
+We have calculated the amount of Class A Ordinary Shares that we may elect to issue and sell to the Selling Securityholder based on the quotient obtained by dividing the \$471,742,855 total commitment amount by the average of the high and low trading price of the Class A Ordinary Shares on April 14, 2022 of \$4.60 per share.

-Subject to the continued satisfaction of conditions set forth in the Purchase Agreement, we have the right, but not the obligation, from time to time at our sole discretion over the 24-month period commencing on the

-Commencement Date, to direct the Selling Securityholder to purchase a specified amount of shares of Class A Ordinary Shares, not to exceed the Maximum Purchase Amount (and subject to certain additional limitations set forth in the Purchase Agreement) by timely delivering a Purchase Notices and/or Intraday Purchase Notices to the Selling Securityholder on certain trading days we select as Purchase Dates for such purchase in accordance with the terms of the Purchase Agreement..
+We do not have the right to commence any sales of our Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement until the Commencement Date, which is the date on which all of the conditions to the Selling Securityholder's purchase obligations set forth in the Purchase Agreement have been initially satisfied, including that the registration statement that includes this prospectus, be declared effective by the SEC.
+From and after the Commencement Date, subject to the continued satisfaction of conditions set forth in the Purchase Agreement, we will have the right, but not the obligation, from time to time at our sole discretion over the 24-month period commencing on the Commencement Date, to direct the Selling Securityholder to purchase a specified amount of shares of Class A Ordinary Shares, not to exceed the Maximum Purchase Amount (and subject to certain additional limitations set forth in the Purchase Agreement) by timely delivering a Purchase Notices and/or Intraday Purchase Notices to the Selling Securityholder on certain trading days we select as Purchase Dates for such purchase in accordance with the terms of the Purchase Agreement.

-Subject to the continued satisfaction of conditions set forth in the Purchase Agreement, we control the timing and amount of any sales of Class A Ordinary Shares to the Selling Securityholder.
+From and after Commencement, subject to the continued satisfaction of conditions set forth in the Purchase Agreement, we will control the timing and amount of any sales of Class A Ordinary Shares to the Selling Securityholder.
 Actual sales of our Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of our Class A Ordinary Shares and determinations by us as to the appropriate sources of funding for our company and its operations.